Cerebral palsy (CP) is a disorder that affects muscle tone, movement, and motor skills (the ability to move in a coordinated and purposeful way).

 Diagnosing Cerebral Palsy

 In a baby carried to term with no other obvious risk factors for CP, it may be difficult to diagnose the disorder in the first year of life.
-Often doctors aren't able to diagnose CP until they see a delay in normal developmental milestones (such as reaching for toys by 4 months or sitting up by 7 months), which can be a sign of CP.
+Often doctors aren't able to diagnose CP until they see a delay in normal developmental milestones (such as not reaching for toys by 4 months or not sitting up by 7 months), which can be a sign of CP.

 How Cerebral Palsy Affects Development

 Kids with CP have varying degrees of physical disability.
 Some have only mild impairment, while others are severely affected.
 This depends on the extent of the damage to the brain.
-For example, brain damage can be very limited, affecting only the part of the brain that controls walking, or can be much more extensive, affecting muscle control of the entire body.
+For example, brain damage can be very limited, affecting only the part of the brain that controls walking, or it can be much more extensive, affecting muscle control of the entire body.

 Treatment of Cerebral Palsy

-Currently there's no cure for cerebral palsy, but a variety of resources and therapies can provide help and improve the quality of life for kids with CP.
+Currently, there's no cure for cerebral palsy.
+But a variety of resources and therapies can provide help and improve the quality of life for kids with CP.

 A team of professionals will work with you to meet your child's needs.
 That team may include therapists, psychologists, educators, nurses, and social workers.